Anoname112/Personal-Omega-Ruby/README.md

 ### How to install
 - Extract the downloaded .zip file, which contains the romfs folder.
 - From the rom list in Citra, right-click on Pokemon Omega Ruby and select 'Open Mods Location'.
-- Copy the romfs folder to the opened directory
+- Copy the romfs folder to the opened directory.

 ### More information
 PokeCommunity thread: https://www.pokecommunity.com/showthread.php?t=498566<br />